Malaysia Airlines: 2020–2025: COVID-19 pandemic, fourth unprofitability, turnaround, and ongoing management crisis

 In November 2023, the airline has stated that it expects to reach full net profit for the whole year of 2023 with full break even in its entirety.
 The airline cited improved yields, balanced sheets and a constant positive cash flow as a result of its restructuring efforts along with the return of global travel demand post pandemic.
 The airline has also began recommitting its narrowbody and widebody aircraft renewal program.

 In March 2024, Malaysia Aviation Group has confirmed that Malaysia Airlines and its subsidiaries has reached full net profit for year 2023.
 A profit after tax and interest (NIAT) of RM766 million was announced over year 2022 net loss of RM344 million.

 Since August 2024, Malaysia Airlines faces criticism and trust lost over its management, which caused multiple technical issues, safety concerns and alleged staff poaching.
 The managing director of the group Datuk Captain Izham bin Ismail has criticized the Aviation industry's original equipment manufacturers (OEMs) for global parts shortage and poor quality control of aircraft parts.
 The airline also faced significant delays involving aircraft deliveries from both Airbus and Boeing.
 The airline was originally scheduled to receive 4 Airbus A330neo and 9 Boeing 737 MAX by Q4 2024 but the airline has only received 5 from Boeing and 1 from Airbus in total.
 The delays has resulted in setbacks involving network strategy and planned aircraft renewal.
+The incumbent prime minister, Datuk Seri Anwar Ibrahim stated that the act of buying 30 Boeing Planes showed that the airlines was in healthy financial performance and effective management recently.

 In February 2025, the airline has cautioned that it is operating back in the red for year 2024.
 This is due to ongoing staff attrition and OEM supply chain issues which has resulted in the airline having to cut back 18% of its scheduled flights from August to December 2024.
 Malaysia Aviation Group has announced that for FY 2024, Malaysia Airlines and its subsidiaries have recorded a small net profit of RM54mil, its third consecutive year of positive operating results.

+In May 2025, Malaysia Airlines signed several agreements with Air Promotion Group (APG), Student Universe, and Advanced Travel Partners International (ATPI), and the agreements are part of the airline's ongoing efforts to enhance market reach, deliver greater value to its diverse customer base, and strengthen its global distribution and commercial presence.
+This agreements supposedly give a broader access towards the offline, student travellers and also marine markets respectively.